IEC 60320: Terminology

-Non-rewirable plugs and connectors are typically permanently molded onto cords and cannot be removed or rewired without cutting the cords.
+Non-rewirable plugs and connectors are typically permanently moulded onto cords and cannot be removed or rewired without cutting the cords.

 The standard uses the terms "male" and "female" only for individual pins and socket contacts, but in general usage they are also applied to the complete plugs and connectors.
 "Connectors" and "appliance outlets" are fitted with socket contacts, and "appliance inlets" and "plug connectors" are fitted with pin contacts.

 Each type of coupler is identified by a standard sheet number.
 For appliance couplers this consists of the letter "C" followed by a number, where the standard sheet for the appliance inlet is 1 higher than the sheet for the corresponding cable connector.
 Many types of coupler also have common names.
 The most common ones are "IEC connector" for the common C13 and C14, the "figure-8 connector" for C7 and C8, and "cloverleaf connector" or "Mickey Mouse connector" for the C5/C6.
 "Kettle plug" (often "jug plug" in Australian or New Zealand English) is a colloquial term used for the high-temperature C16 appliance inlet (and sometimes for C15 connector that the plug goes into).
 “Kettle/jug plug” is also informally used to refer to regular temperature-rated C13 and C14 connectors.
 (A high-temperature-rated cord with a C15 connector can be used to power a computer with a C14 plug, but a cord with a low-temperature C13 connector will not fit a high-temperature appliance that has a C16 plug.)